Culture Is Everything!

 Culture is what makes us who we are.
-It’s what influences our belief systems and our day to day life.
-I addition to traveling for enjoyment and observation, I’ve spoken about various aspects of African American belief and culture, and have had the privilege of meeting and even studying with some of the best elders, both here and abroad.
-Baba Wande Abimbola was appointed as Awise Agbaye, or “spokesperson to the world” for Ifa, by his elders.
-He is a PhD and former professor, speaking on the Theology, Cosmology, and Belief of the Ifa system of the Yoruba people.
+It’s what influences our belief systems, mindsets, and day to day life.
+In addition to traveling for enjoyment and observation, I’ve have had the privilege of meeting some of the best elders, both here and abroad.
+Baba Dr. Wande Abimbola was appointed as Awise Agbaye, or “spokesperson to the world” for Ifa, by his elders.
+He hosted my first trip to West Africa (specifically to Nigeria) in 1996 so I could receive some life-saving spiritual work.
+He holds a PhD and is a former professor, speaking on the Theology, Cosmology, and Belief of the Ifa system, one of the African Traditional Religions of the Yoruba people.
+As a result of my studies, I’ve spoken at conferences across the United States and Cuba, the first ones requested by him!

 In the US, there are elder scholars who also study culture, but more from the diasporal perspective.
 I was privileged and blessed to meet and delve into Princeton University Professor Albert J Raboteau’s phenomenal lecture, “Balm in Gilead: Memory, Mourning, and Healing in African American Autobiography” at Case Western Reserve University.